digitalbazaar/test-suite-coverage-metrics/outputs/vc-di-eddsa-test-suite.md

     "If the proof type is DataIntegrityProof, cryptosuite MUST be specified; otherwise, cryptosuite MAY be specified."
   ],
   [
-    "The date and time the proof was created is OPTIONAL and, if included, MUST be specified as an [XMLSCHEMA11-2] dateTimeStamp string, either in Universal Coordinated Time (UTC), denoted by a Z at the end of the value, or with a time zone offset relative to UTC", "The date and time the proof was created is OPTIONAL and, if included, MUST be specified as an [XMLSCHEMA11-2] dateTimeStamp string, either in Universal Coordinated Time (UTC), denoted by a Z at the end of the value, or with a time zone offset relative to UTC."
-  ],
-  [
     "Implementations that use JSON-LD processing, such as RDF Dataset Canonicalization [RDF-CANON], MUST throw an error, which SHOULD be DATA_LOSS_DETECTION_ERROR, when data is dropped by a JSON-LD processor, such as when an undefined term is detected in an input document.", "Implementations that use JSON-LD processing, such as RDF Dataset Canonicalization [RDF-CANON], MUST throw an error, which SHOULD be DATA_LOSS_DETECTION_ERROR, when data is dropped by a JSON-LD processor, such as when an undefined term is detected in an input document."
   ],